localstack-samples/localstack-pro-samples/lambda-hot-reloading/javascript-terraform-layers/README.md

 ```

 The terraform configuration will automatically deploy the lambda with hot reloading for the function code.
-The function code will be the contents of the `lambda_src` subdirectory and the layer code in the `layer_src` subdirectory.
+The function code consists of the contents of the `lambda_src` subdirectory and the layer code in the `layer_src` subdirectory.

 ## Invoking the Lambda function

-We can quickly make sure that it works by invoking it with a simple payload:
+We can quickly make sure that our deployed function works by invoking it with a simple payload:

 ```bash
 awslocal lambda invoke --function-name hotreloadlambda output.txt
 ```

-The invocation itself returns:
+The invocation response:

 ```json
 {